-The user should consult the ETC to ensure that their instrument setup does not result in a count rate above the limit.
+The user should consult the ETC to ensure that their instrument setup does not result in a count rate above the limit, and that it doesn't cause a saturation in the shortest DITs when the extrapolation of the up-the-ramp samples is not possible.
 These restrictions are put in to limit the effects of persistence in between consecutive OBs.
-Within a single OB, users are responsible for designing their observing strategy to minimize the impact in their data.
+Within a single OB, users are responsible for designing their observing strategy to minimise the impact in their data.